How to Apply

 - Capacity for critical, creative and original thinking

-- Communication skills, including writing skills
+- Communication skills, including writing skills in the language of the program

 - Evidence of capacity to manage work load and time